fredgrott/GWSAdux/README.md

 beginning to promote correct practices in App Responsiveness without necessarily having to use RxJava or Agera.

+AS FAR AS I KNOW< GOOGLE DATA BINDING CAN ALSO BE USED WITH THIS FRAMEWORK

 # Premise

 Despite all the good things that RxJava and Agera do they do not directly